schmidt-x/QmkHidHostUnicode/README.md

 ### Report signature

-The signature of a report is the following:
+The structure of a report is defined as follows:
 ```
 report[0] = report Id
       [1] = codepoint (0xFF0000)